brpo01/Project-Documentation/Project-16.md

 ***Note:*** You should try changing the value of *preferred_number_of_public_subnets* variable to null and notice how many subnets get created.

 ## Introducing variables.tf & terraform.tfvars
-Instead of havng a long lisf of variables in main.tf file, we can actually make our code a lot more readable and better structured by moving out some parts of the configuration content to other files.
+Instead of havng a long list of variables in *main.tf* file, we can actually make our code a lot more readable and better structured by moving out some parts of the configuration content to other files.

 - We will put all variable declarations in a separate file
 - And provide non-default values to each of them

-    - Create a new file and name it variables.tf
+    - Create a new file and name it *variables.tf*
     - Copy all the variable declarations into the new file.
-    - Create another file, name it terraform.tfvars
+    - Create another file, name it *terraform.tfvars*
     - Set values for each of the variables.

  **main.tf**